Pocketkid2/cs260fall2023/README.md

 * Added a global CSS file for the entire site, that sets up the header and footer as constant and adaptive, with a center content that can scroll if it's taller than what's available
 * Added CSS files for each individual page that render the main center content
 * Got started on a tiny bit of JavaScript, what it does is highlight the navigation button corresponding to the page, like a tab, so it shows that instead of a page header title, which looks a lot nicer and is more intuitive

+## Startup JavaScript Deliverables

+* Application interaction logic - Search page now functions correctly!
+You can search a film title, or franchise name, and see every film on IMDB with those words in the title.
+You can also click the column headers to sort both directions, and play with the filter inputs to see things change!